Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 implemented by Tendermint.
 The communication occurs, internally, through the two TCP ports 26657 and 26658, that are the standard choice of Tendermint for communicating with an app.
-Clients can contact the Hotmoka node through any port, typically but not exclusively 80 or 8001, as a service that implements the interface `Node` in Figure @fig:node_hierarchy.
+Clients can contact the Hotmoka node through any port, typically but not exclusively 8001 or 8002, as a service that implements the interface `Node` in Figure @fig:node_hierarchy.
 The node can live alone but is normally integrated with other Hotmoka nodes based on Tendermint, so that they execute and verify the same transactions, reaching the same state at the end.
 This happens through the TCP port 26656, that allows Tendermint instances to _gossip_: they exchange transactions and information on peers and finally reach consensus.
-Each node can be configured to use a different port to communicate with clients, which is useful if, for instance, ports 80 or 8001 (or both) are already used by some other service.
+Each node can be configured to use a different port to communicate with clients, which is useful if, for instance, ports 8001 or 8002 (or both) are already used by some other service.
 Port 26656 must be the same for all nodes in the network, since they must communicate on a standard port.

-We can use `@server` to play with accounts and Takamaka contracts.
-However, we might want to install our own node, part of the same blockchain network of `@server` or part of a brand new blockchain.
-In the former case, our own node will execute the transactions, exactly as `@server`, so that we can be sure that they are executed according to the rules.
-In the latter case, we can have our own blockchain that executes our transactions only, instead of using a shared blockchain such as that at `@server`.
+We can use `@server_tendermint` to play with accounts and Takamaka contracts.
+However, we might want to install our own node, part of the same blockchain network of `@server_tendermint` or part of a brand new blockchain.
+In the former case, our own node will execute the transactions, exactly as `@server_tendermint`, so that we can be sure that they are executed according to the rules.
+In the latter case, we can have our own blockchain that executes our transactions only, instead of using a shared blockchain such as that at `@server_tendermint`.

 This section shows how you can start your own Hotmoka Tendermint node, consisting of a single validator node, hence part of its own blockchain.